Why See This Film?

 When an injury destroyed that option, Audrey had to face her multiple learning disabilities, anxiety and ADHD, seek the help she needed to succeed, and find another way to pursue her love of athletics.
 Along the way, Audrey discovered she was a very bright young woman.

-Dave Cole was diagnosed with severe ADHD in second grade.
+Dave Cole was identified with severe ADHD in second grade.
 As a teenager Dave became addicted to drugs and alcohol, dropped out of school, and lived on the streets.
 His journey to sobriety, an Ivy League education, and an accomplished career as an internationally recognized sculptor illustrates both the difficulties and possibilities that are often inherent with LD and ADHD.

 LeDerick Horne-Poet, Advocate, Motivational Speaker